 Coffin Butte Landfill: The Contemporary Context

 Rate increases occurred throughout the 2000s and 2010s with relatively little public concern.
-In 2018, that changed when Republic Services announced that the tipping rate would rise from $28.75 a load to $85.75.
-Republic Services said the rate increase sought to discourage the general public from bringing their trash to the landfill as this interfered with high-ticket commercial haulers.
+In 2018, that changed when Republic Services announced that the tipping rate would rise from $28.75 a load to $85.75 nearly 200% increase.( Republic Services said the rate increase sought to discourage the general public from bringing their trash to the landfill as this interfered with high-ticket commercial haulers.
 “We have a lot of traffic in and out of Coffin Butte Landfill,” Julie Jackson, Republic Services’ municipal manager told the Board of Commissioners.
-“It’s becoming increasingly dangers to have the public there.”
+“It’s becoming increasingly dangerous to have the public there.”

 Even after Republic Services dropped the rate to $40, county residents voiced their displeasure at a Commissioners Meeting.
-Because Coffin Butte is a privately-owned landfill, Benton Could not then, and cannot now, regulate the rates Republic charges.
+Because Coffin Butte is a privately-owned landfill, Benton County not then, and cannot now, regulate the rates Republic charges.
 However, the county was able to encourage a lower fee increase because it was in the process of renegotiating its franchise fee agreement.

 The current pressure for expansion is inexorably tied to the volume emplaced in Coffin Butte.
 Although Benton County contributes only 12% of the total intake at Coffin Butte in 2021, pressures to increase intake tonnage include population growth, diversion rate, wildfire debris and, according to EPA data, more waste is being generated per capita today than ever before in history.